 Unless you’ve been living under a rock (or, ahem, in a cave), you’ve probably heard about the Paleo diet.
-One of the biggest food movements of the decade, it’s got everyone from clean eaters to CrossFitters and celebs eating like they’re back in the Stone Age.
+One of the biggest food movements of the decade, it’s got everyone from clean eaters to CrossFitters and celebs eating like they’re a member of the Flintstones family.

 According to Milk & Honey Nutrition founder Mary Ellen Phipps, MPH, RDN, Paleo’s philosophy reflects the way our (really distant) ancestors ate before agriculture, animal farming, and processed foods hit the scene.
 The diet’s devotees believe the human body runs best on things that can be hunted and gathered, and that more modern foods, like dairy products, legumes, and grains, aren’t genetically ideal for us.
-(The validity of this hypothesis has been questioned by many researchers, however.)
+(The validity of this hypothesis, however, has been questioned by some researchers.)

 What can I eat on the Paleo diet?

 In a nutshell—but not peanuts, those aren’t Paleo—the idea is to eat only what was available in the Paleolithic era.
 “The rules are simple: start eating meat, fish, fruits, veggies, nuts, eggs, seeds, healthy oils, and anything else our ancestors could have scoured from the earth,” says registered dietitian Bonnie Taub-Dix, RDN, creator of BetterThanDieting.com and author of Read it Before You Eat It—Taking You from Label to Table.